alm958/trump_man/readme.txt

-My pacman or "trumpman" game
+My pacman or "trumpman" game please enjoy no offense intended